rbspy/rbspy/README.md

 improve usability, fix bugs, or help rbspy support more operating systems are very welcome.
 If you have questions about contributing come chat [on gitter](https://gitter.im/rbspy/rbspy).

+If you're not a very experienced Rust programmer, you're very welcome to contribute.
+A major reason rbspy is written in Rust is that Rust is more approachable than C/C++. https://www.rust-lang.org/en-US/ has great resources for learning Rust.

 ## Building rbspy

 1. Install cargo from [crates.io](https://crates.io/)